The official term for ‘Watery Eyes’ is Epiphora. It is a condition where eyes produce too many tears, or they cannot drain tears away properly.

-Anyone can be affected and it can lead to blurred vision, sore eyelids, redness and general discomfort.
-It’s normal for your eyes to water when exposed to cold wind or peeling onions as this is due to excessive production of tears and usually resolve on their own.
-If persistent however, watery eyes can be treated by probing the blocked passage (especially in infants), using surgical procedures to ‘unblock’ the passage or create an alternative path for the fluid to flow.
+Anyone can be affected by Epiphora.
+This condition can lead to blurred vision, sore eyelids, redness, and general discomfort.
+It’s normal for your eyes to water when exposed to cold wind or peeling onions, this is due to excessive tear production and usually resolves on its own.
+However, if persistent watery eyes can be treated by probing the blocked passage (especially in infants), using surgical procedures to clear the passage or create an alternative path for the fluid to flow.

 Excessive tear fluid that overflows on to the lower lid and cheek should be dabbed with a soft clean tissue; wiping with a sideways movement can rub the cells off the wet skin of the lids, making them sore and irritable.